valoriedodge/openclaw-identity/README.md

-# Openclaw
+# Openclaw Identity with Spire

-Openclaw is a secure AI gateway platform.
-This setup uses:
+Openclaw Identity is a secure AI gateway platform setup that uses:

 - **SPIRE** for workload identity — each gateway container receives a cryptographic SPIFFE identity (SVID) at runtime
 - **Open Policy Agent (OPA)** for tool authorization — controls which tools each identity is permitted to call